 It can also shed off a little more weight without losing its safety features.

 I cannot imagine taking this infant seat out of the car when my child is more than one year old.
 It would be too heavy by then considering the fact that it is already heavy even when empty.
 When your baby reaches six months old plus, they would be old enough to sit in most strollers, and I would just probably leave the infant car seat installed in the car.

 It’s better like that instead of removing the Graco 40 out of the car and carrying the child car seat to click into the stroller every time.
 It would be way too funny to look at a one-year sitting in an infant car seat attached to a stroller when they are old enough to use the stroller seat, to begin with.

 The inconveniences of the Graco 40 is minor, in my opinion.
 The fact that this seat’s safety has been rated with flying colors is a good enough reason to consider this seat.
-The weight can be dealt by using a compatible stroller and the canopy coverage can be solved by draping over a car seat cover.
+The weight can be dealt with by using a compatible stroller and the canopy coverage can be solved by draping over a car seat cover.

 It’s a good, sturdy and safe seat until your child needs to transition to a convertible car seat.